quantify-os/quantify-core/docs/tutorials/Tutorial 1. Controlling a basic experiment using MeasurementControl.rst

 The :class:`~quantify.measurement.MeasurementControl` is the main :class:`~qcodes.instrument.base.Instrument` in charge of running any experiment.

 It takes care of saving the data in a standardized format as well as live plotting of the data during the experiment.
-Quantify makes a distinction between ``soft`` (ware) controlled measurements and ``hard`` (ware) controlled measurements.
+Quantify makes a distinction between :ref:`Soft<Control Mode>` (ware) controlled measurements and :ref:`Hard<Control Mode>` (ware) controlled measurements.

-In a ``soft`` measurement :class:`~quantify.measurement.MeasurementControl` is in charge of the measurement loop and consecutively sets and gets datapoints.
+In a :ref:`Soft<Control Mode>` measurement :class:`~quantify.measurement.MeasurementControl` is in charge of the measurement loop and consecutively sets and gets datapoints.
-A ``soft`` measurement can be 1D, 2D or higher dimensional and also supports adaptive measurements in which the datapoints are determined during the measurement loop.
+A :ref:`Soft<Control Mode>` measurement can be 1D, 2D or higher dimensional and also supports adaptive measurements in which the datapoints are determined during the measurement loop.

-In a ``hard`` measurement the hardware (such as an AWG) is in charge of the measurement loop.
+In a :ref:`Hard<Control Mode>` measurement the hardware (such as an AWG) is in charge of the measurement loop.
 In this case, the datapoints to be acquired are determined before the experiment starts and are precompiled into the hardware which is then armed and starts acquisition.
-In a ``hard`` measurement :class:`~quantify.measurement.MeasurementControl` does not take care of the measurement loop but still takes care of the data storage and live plotting of the experiment.
+In a :ref:`Hard<Control Mode>` measurement :class:`~quantify.measurement.MeasurementControl` does not take care of the measurement loop but still takes care of the data storage and live plotting of the experiment.

 This tutorial is structured as follows.
 In the first section we use a 1D soft(ware) controlled loop to explain the flow of a basic experiment.